Cwantic/Documentation/Explorer/Study.md

 A study consists of a **Diagram** of bricks and connections.

-It is a folder that contains at least a 3D model and the results of calculation.
+It is a folder that contains at least a 3D model and the calculation results.

 ![Image](../Images/Study1.jpg)

 The **study** screen consists of :

 1. The **Bricks**
-2. The main panel that show the **Study Diagram**
+2. The main panel that shows the **Study Diagram**
 3. The **Solver brick**
 4. A **Connector**
 5. A **Connector**
-6. The **Edit** button to design the 3D model
+6. The **Edit** button to open the 3D model

 An empty study contains at least one **Study brick** and one **Solver brick**.
 ## 1. Connections